fsu-sc/FSU_ISC4221C_Fall23_Lab3/README.md

 ### 1. Plotting (10 pts)

 1. Plot the three functions $f_i(x)$, $i = 1, 3$ on their domains.
-From the graphs estimate the location of the global minimum and all local minimum of the functions.
+From the graphs, estimate the location of the global minimum and all local minimums of the functions.

-Similar to the following figure (In text estimation of global and local mimimum is fine)):
+Similar to the following figure (Text estimation of global and local minimum is fine)):

 ![Images](fs3.png)